Håkan Hardenberger

 Short Biography

-Håkan Hardenberger performs with the world´s leading orchestras, including the Los Angeles Philharmonic, Chicago Symphony, Wiener Philarmoniker, London and Royal Stockholm Philharmonics, London Symphony, The Philharmonia, Symphonieorchester des Bayerischen Rundfunks and NHK Symphony Orchestra.
-Conductors he regularly collaborates with include Pierre Boulez, Alan Gilbert, Daniel Harding, Neeme Järvi, Ingo Metzmacher, Andris Nelsons, Esa-Pekka Salonen, John Storgårds, Thomas Dausgaard and David Zinman.
+Håkan Hardenberger performs with the world’s leading orchestras, including the New York Philharmonic, Boston Symphony, Wiener Philharmoniker, Swedish Radio Symphony, London Symphony, Symphonieorchester des Bayerischen Rundfunks and NHK Symphony Orchestra.
+Conductors he regularly collaborates with include Pierre Boulez, Alan Gilbert, Daniel Harding, Paavo Järvi, Ingo Metzmacher, Andris Nelsons, Esa-Pekka Salonen and David Zinman.

-The works written for, and championed by Hardenberger, stand as key highlights in the repertory and include works of Sir Harrison Birtwistle, Hans Werner Henze, Rolf Martinsson, Olga Neuwirth, Arvo Pärt and Mark Anthony Turnage.
-HK Gruber´s concerto Aerial has received in excess of 50 performances by Hardenberger.
+The works written for and championed by Hardenberger stand as key highlights in the repertory and include those by Sir Harrison Birtwistle, Hans Werner Henze, Rolf Martinsson, Olga Neuwirth, Arvo Pärt, Mark Anthony Turnage, Rolf Wallin and HK Gruber’s concerto Aerial, which has received in excess of 60 performances by Hardenberger.

 Håkan Hardenberger was born in Malmö, Sweden.
-He began studying the trumpet at the age of eight with Bo Nilsson in Malmö and continued his studies both at the Paris Conservatoire, with Pierre Thibaud, and in Los Angeles with Thomas Stevens.
-He is a professor at the Malmö Conservatoire and the Royal Northern College of Music Manchester.
+He began studying the trumpet at the age of eight with Bo Nilsson in Malmö and continued his studies at the Paris Conservatoire, with Pierre Thibaud and in Los Angeles with Thomas Stevens.
+He is a professor at the Malmö Conservatoire.

-If you wish to revise this biography, please contact Mark Stephan Buhl Artists Management.
+If you wish to revise this biography please contact Mark Stephan Buhl Artists Management (office@msbuhl.com).
 Please use material of the current season only.